USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 One owns trucks.
 The other owns a phone and a sales script.
 Know the difference.

-Here's a scenario we see every single week.
-A customer calls us, furious.
-They booked a move online for $2,400.
-Moving day arrives.
-A truck shows up — not from the company they booked with, but from some carrier they've never heard of.
-The crew does a walkthrough and says the real price is $5,800.
-The customer's stuff is half-loaded.
-They feel trapped.
+We hear this every week.
+Customer calls, furious.
+They booked online for $2,400.
+Moving day comes.
+A truck shows up from a company they've never heard of.
+Crew walks through and says the real price is $5,800.
+Stuff is half-loaded.
+Customer feels trapped.

-This is not uncommon.
-This is the standard business model for hundreds of moving brokers operating legally in the United States.
-And until you understand the difference between a broker and a carrier, you're at risk of experiencing it.
+This is normal.
+Hundreds of moving brokers operate this way, legally.
+Until you know the difference between a broker and a carrier, you're at risk.

 The Basic Difference